 Treatment for shoulder pain will depend on the type of injury.
 In most cases, physical therapy or chiropractic care will help restore shoulder mobility and ease the pain.
 More serious injuries like shoulder dislocation or a torn rotator cuff may need surgery or steroid injections.

-Dr. Nemirovsky treats shoulder pain with the following techniques:
+Dr. Miro treats shoulder pain with the following techniques:

 - Soft tissue mobilization

 - Strength and stretching exercises